The good and bad of going cashless.

 Here’s how we’re thinking about it at PAR in our restaurant POS software group.
 If many brands and stores are considering going cashless now, and weighing the options, then there is a strong argument for the inevitability of it.
 At some point in the future, two years to five years out, we will all be cashless.
 Even now, the pros outweigh the cons.

 Particularly for quick-service restaurants, going cashless speeds up the line during packed lunch rushes and diminishes the wait for your customers. (up to 15% at Sweetgreens)

 Cashless means no more waiting while change is counted out by the cashier or waiting while a guest finds the right change in a wallet or purse.
-No more waiting for the cashier to get more quarters or pennies, which also reduces time of other staff who have to stop what they are doing and open up a register.
+No more waiting for the cashier to get more quarters or pennies, which also reduces the time of other staff who have to stop what they are doing and open up a register.